Mexico City with Kids: A Family Guide to the Greatest Megacity

 Why Mexico City Belongs on Your Family Travel List

-This is a city with more museums than any other on earth.
-A city where strangers will stop to coo over your baby and where restaurant servers bring your children fresh tortillas before you have even ordered.
-A city with enormous green parks, world-class food that costs a fraction of what you pay at home, and a depth of culture that will expand your children's understanding of the world in ways no textbook ever could.
+This is one of the most welcoming, family-friendly cities I've ever brought my kids to.
+A city with more museums than any other on earth.
+A city where strangers will stop to coo over your baby and where restaurant servers bring your kids fresh tortillas before you've even ordered.
+A city with enormous green parks, world-class food that costs a fraction of what you pay at home, and a depth of culture that will expand your kids' understanding of the world in ways no textbook ever could.

-Here is everything you need to know to plan your family trip to CDMX.
+Here's everything you need to know to plan your family trip to CDMX.

 Best Neighborhoods for Families